Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 To define $\check{\oc}^1$, consider

-the moduli space of discs with with $d+1$ positive boundary marked points $z_0, \ldots, z_d$ labeled in counterclockwise order, 1 interior negative puncture $z_{out}$ equipped with an asymptotic marker, and $1$ additional interior marked points $p_1$ (without an asymptotic marker), marked as {\it auxiliary}.
-Also, choosing a representative of an element this moduli space which fixes $z_0$ at $1$ and $z_{out}$ at 0 on the unit disc, $p_1$ should lie {\it within a circle of radius $\frac{1}{2}$}:
+the moduli space of discs with with $d$ positive boundary marked points $z_1, \ldots, z_d$ labeled in counterclockwise order, 1 interior negative puncture $z_{out}$ equipped with an asymptotic marker, and $1$ additional interior marked point $p_1$ (without an asymptotic marker), marked as {\it auxiliary}.
+Also, with respect to the unit disc representative of any element of this moduli space fixing $z_d$ at $1$ and $z_{out}$ at 0 on the unit disc, $p_1$ should lie {\it inside the circle of radius $\frac{1}{2}$}:

 Using the above representative, one can talk about the {\it angle}, or {\it argument} of $p_1$

 We require that with respect to the above representative,